 Policies: Council policies are developed by officers employed by the authority and are then agreed by a relevant committee, which would include councillors, senior officers, and partner organisations where relevant.

 Risk assessments: The responsible officer for human rights is the Chief Executive but all staff have a responsibility in identifying potential issues.
-Modem slavery risk analysis is provided by our colleagues in the Community Partnerships Team and nominated Safeguarding Officers who are actively developing strategies and safeguards around this.
+Modern slavery risk analysis is provided by our staff in the Community Partnerships Team and nominated Safeguarding Officers who are actively developing strategies and safeguards around this.

 Investigations/due diligence: We will refer any suspected or known incidents of slavery of trafficking to the relevant police authority via our Community Partnerships Team, which is our direct link with the police and the local Serious and Organised Crime Board, which has a responsibility for modern slavery.

 As part of its safeguarding responsibility the council has previously commissioned safeguarding training for officers to help identify any signs of potential safeguarding incidents and to advise staff of the relevant referral pathways..
 Equivalent training for councillors is planned for the year 2017-18.
 We expect any colleague who may witness or suspect any wrongdoing to report their concerns to their manager, the police and the relevant safeguarding board.